$A$-hypergeometric systems and relative cohomology: Cohomology computation

-\begin{situation} Let $X$ be an algebraic variety and $\pi:E\to X$ be a rank $r$ vector bundle.
-Let $\sigma:X\to E^\vee$ be a section of the dual bundle and $S$ be the reduced zero scheme of $\sigma$.
+\begin{situation} Let \(X\) be a smooth algebraic variety and \(\pi:E\to X\) be a rank \(r\) vector bundle.
+Let \(\sigma:X\to E^\vee\) be a section of the dual bundle and \(\Sigma\) be the reduced zero scheme of \(\sigma\).
 We consider the following commutative diagram, which will be used frequently throughout this note.